archay0/bpmnMATLAB/README.md

 5. **Property Tables** - Store custom properties and extensions

 For detailed guidance on database compatibility, refer to our comprehensive guide in `doc/DatabaseCompatibilityGuide.md`.

+## Contributing

+Contributions are welcome!
+Check the Implementation Progress and Planned Features sections above for areas that need development.
+Please follow these steps:

+1. Fork the repository
+2. Create a feature branch
+3. Implement your feature or bug fix
+4. Add appropriate tests
+5. Submit a pull request

+## License

+This project is licensed under the MIT License.